uthcode/learntosolveit/source/python.rst

 #) **Can you do inline assignment in Python?**

-    Like c, Python uses == for comparison and = for assignment.
+    Like C, Python uses == for comparison and = for assignment.
 Unlike c, Python does not support in-line assignment, so there’s no chance of accidentally assigning the value you thought you were comparing.